• Skip to primary navigation

 • These scones are an excellent use for a small amount of leftover rhubarb, either fresh or frozen.

-Rhubarb - you can use fresh or frozen rhubarb for these scones.
-For frozen rhubarb, thaw in colander to allow the excess moisture to drain off, then pat dry well, without squeezing or crushing.
+Rhubarb – you can use fresh or frozen rhubarb for these scones.
+For frozen rhubarb, thaw in a colander to allow the excess moisture to drain off, then pat dry well, without squeezing or crushing.

-Cream - the recipe specifies heavy, whipping cream (35% b.f.), together with a little milk.
-You can use a lighter cream, if you prefer, though it will obviously produce a less rich scone.
-Swapping in a lighter cream may mean that you'll need to use less of the liquid to moisten the dough.
+Cream – the recipe specifies heavy, whipping cream (35% b.f.), together with a little milk.
+You can use a lighter cream if you prefer, though it will obviously produce a less rich scone.
+Swapping in a lighter cream may mean that you’ll need to use less of the liquid to moisten the dough.

 This is a visual summary of the steps to make rhubarb scones.
 Always refer to the complete instructions in the Recipe Card below when making the scones, as not all steps may be shown here.

 Step 1: In a large bowl, whisk together the flour, sugar, baking powder and salt.
-Add the cold butter pieces and using your fingertips rub the butter into the flour until you have a just pea-sized pieces of butter.
+Add the cold butter pieces and using your fingertips rub the butter into the flour until you have just pea-sized pieces of butter.
 Add about 2/3 of the cream mixture and stir to combine.
 Add the remaining cream mixture as needed, until you have a very moist, but not super wet dough.

 photo collage of steps to make rhubarb scones 1